dautermann/NumberedLines/README.md

 >Here is the text file that should be included in the app’s bundle and loaded into the text view:

->And here is a video showing an example of the user interactions we’re looking for:
+>And here is a video showing an example of the user interactions we’re looking for: [NumberedLinesVideo.mov](NumberedLinesVideo.mov)

 >I like this challenge because there are many ways to achieve this.
 Pick the one that looks the best while staying performant.